 Cornell Cooperative Extension of Rockland County will be offering Fertilizer Law Certificate Program(Turf Management) the first Wednesday of every month.

-The cost is $35* – payable via CASH or CHECK– we do NOT take credit cards
+The cost is $50* – payable via Cash or Check

 Although payment can be made on the date of the class, Registration in advanced is required!

 Certificates of completion are prepared ahead of time and distributed at the conclusion of the class.

 This Certificate is the document required by the County.

 *As of February 2020, the fee for the Fertilizer Law Certificate Program will be $50.00

 Last updated February 3, 2020